samvv/sweetener/README.md

 [![Python package](https://github.com/samvv/sweetener/actions/workflows/python-package.yml/badge.svg)](https://github.com/samvv/sweetener/actions/workflows/python-package.yml) [![Coverage Status](https://coveralls.io/repos/github/samvv/sweetener/badge.svg?branch=main)](https://coveralls.io/github/samvv/sweetener?branch=main)

-Sweetener is a Python library that contains some generic algorithms and data structures not found in the standard libary.
+Sweetener is a Python library for quickly prototyping compilers and interpreters.
 Extra care has been taken to make the algorithms as flexible as possible to fit as many use cases.
 If you're still missing something, do not hesitate to file an [issue][1]!
 In particular, this library contains the following goodies:

  - **A typed record type** that allows you to build PODs very quickly.
  - **Base classes for an AST/CST**, including reflection procedures.
- - **Functions and objects for managing terminal style** that are automatically activated if the terminal supports it.
- - **A means for writing diagnostics** that can also print part of your source code alongside your error messages.
+ - **A means for writing diagnostics** that can print part of your source code alongside your error messages.
  - **Generic procedures** like `clone`, `equal` and `lte` that work on most types in the standard library and you can specialize for your own types.